7 Reasons for Measuring Ad Effectiveness

 2. Prioritize your core target audience

-3. Select the right metrics to measure
+3. Set your sights on the right metrics

-6. Measure a test market vs. a control market
+6. Test a control market

 Another way to gauge ad effectiveness is to compare test market results to a control market without ads.
 This step is helpful when deciding whether to launch a campaign into new markets.
 The key is to be sure your control markets mirror the make-up of your test market.
 That includes things like demographics, category attitudes, similar competitive set, market share, and market size.